How to improve your problem-solving at work: skills, models and examples

 1. Define the problem

-Take a step back and analyse the situation.
-Are there multiple problems?
-What is causing them?
-How do these problems affect you and others involved?
+Take a step back and analyse if there are multiple problems, what is causing them, and how these problems affect you and others involved.

 2. Identify potential solutions